janneil248/FaceAssessment/README.md

 # facemeasure
 a sample code of face measurement using references Facemeasure.py is just a sample code
-Please to the main Link to try the Application
+Please go to the main Link of AUFASD to try the Application

 Link for the AUFASD : https://aufasd.ph/#/
 How to Use.